-The Provost assigns offices to faculty members.
-All faculty members teaching face-to-face classes will post and observe a minimum of two office hours per week per 3-4 hour course, up to eight hours.
+It is the Provost's responsibility to assign offices to faculty members.
+All faculty members teaching face-to-face classes must post and observe at least two office hours per week per 3-4 hour course, up to eight hours.
 These office hours should be distributed throughout the week.
-Copies of these office hours should be given to the dean of school, the Department Chair, and the Provost.
+The Dean and the Provost should receive copies of these office hours.

-Faculty teaching on the internet maintain contact with students through the various means provided by University course software.
-In addition, faculty teaching internet courses must maintain a minimum of one-hour of virtual live office hours per week and should respond to student requests within 24 hours.
+Faculty teaching online courses must maintain contact with students through the various means provided by University course software.
+In addition, faculty teaching online courses must maintain a minimum of one hour of virtual live office hours per week and should respond to student requests within 24 hours.